MomX/MomX/README.md

 *Part of [MomX](https://momx.github.io/MomX/)*

+**Note than pretty much none of what follows will be ready before end of April 2020**

 MomX is an ecosystem of R packages for everything 2D morphometrics, that is the statistical description of shape and its (co)variation.